 Pot restraints are generally metal bars that screw into each side of the stove and “hug” a pan on a burner.
 You loosen the knob a little to swing the bars into the correct position, then tighten the knob back down so that the pot doesn’t slide with the motion of the boat.
 Other brands have different mechanisms, but these are the most common.
 These aren’t just for use underway – they’re also great in rolly anchorages or those with lots of passing traffic.
 And I’ve even needed them in marinas a few times when there was a good norther blowing and we were heeled right at the dock!

-Unless you spend almost all your time at a very sheltered marina, I highly recommend leaving your pot restraints in place and using them all the time – if you always use them, you won’t forget when conditions are marginal.
+Unless you spend almost all your time at a very sheltered marina, I highly recommend leaving your pot restraints in place and using them all the time if you have a monohull – if you always use them, you won’t forget when conditions are marginal.
 And you never know when a fishing boat or JetSki is going to go roaring past you, even in a glassy calm anchorage.

 I generally refrain from saying that you “need” a particular item, but these are an exception.
 They are truly a safety item.
 Without them, every pan on the stove is a potential major burn on the cook if it slides while hot.
 Boiling water or hot oil can be spilled right down the front of anyone in the galley.

 Unfortunately, pot restraints can be hard to find and expensive ($40 or more) if the ones that originally came with the stove have been lost.
 However, the cost is slight compared to the pain and healing time — not to mention the doctor bills literally being more expensive — of spilling a pot of boiling pasta or chili down your legs.